Alade004/Maze-Solver/README.md

 ## Overview
-This is a Java program called the maze-solving system.
+This is a Java program called the maze-solving system created during a Data Structures and Algorithims course.
 The code will load a maze for the file and solve the maze.
 The program utilizes a maze-solving system based on the Stack data structure.

 ## Usage
 To use the Maze Solver, follow these steps: